Directors’ Duties: The UK Perspective

 This is an Insight article, written by a selected partner as part of GIR's co-published content.
 Read more on Insight

-The issue of how companies manage themselves and identify and mitigate their risks has therefore become central in financial crime investigations.
-Indeed, an investigations process forms part of a company’s prevention procedures and companies should take care to ensure that investigations are sufficiently independent and appropriately robust.
-Where there are allegations of misconduct that may entail significant reputational or commercial risk, the board (or a board subcommittee) is likely to provide oversight of particular investigations, in addition to providing oversight of a company’s overall compliance obligations.
+The issue of how companies manage themselves and identify and mitigate risks has therefore become central in financial crime investigations.
+An investigations process may form part of a company’s prevention procedures and companies should take care to ensure that investigations are sufficiently independent and appropriately robust.
+Where there are allegations of misconduct that may entail significant reputational or commercial risk, the board (or a board committee or subcommittee) is likely to provide oversight of particular investigations, in addition to providing oversight of a company’s overall compliance obligations.
 Directors can also be compelled to give evidence as witnesses in government investigations to explain (among other issues) their company’s approach to compliance.

-In significant investigations, and subject to managing conflicts of interest, the board is likely to be involved in making strategically important decisions such as whether to self-report suspected misconduct and how to resolve findings of misconduct in a major investigation.
+In significant investigations, and subject to managing conflicts of interest, the board is likely to be involved in making strategically important decisions such as whether to self-report suspected misconduct and how to resolve findings of misconduct.

-It is therefore important that directors are aware of the multiple sources of their duties and obligations and how they are likely to apply both to the board’s oversight obligations regarding the management of financial crime risk and in individual investigation scenarios.
+It is therefore important that directors are aware of the multiple sources of their duties and obligations and how they are likely to apply both to the board’s oversight obligations regarding the management of financial crime risk and in specific investigations.

-Directors are not permitted to abuse their powers.
-They must act in accordance with the company’s constitution, which includes its articles of associations, resolutions, decisions and investment agreements.
-In addition, directors are only permitted to exercise their powers for the purposes for which they are conferred, called the ‘proper purpose test’.
+Directors may not abuse their powers.
+They must act in accordance with the company’s constitution, which includes its articles of association, resolutions, decisions and investment agreements.
+In addition, directors may only exercise their powers for the purposes for which they are conferred, called the ‘proper purpose test’.
 The question of whether a power has been exercised properly will turn on whether the ‘substantial’ or ‘dominant’ purpose for which it was exercised was the purpose for which it was conferred.
 Directors must not exercise their powers to protect their own positions.
 If power is exercised for a wrongful purpose, the use to which that power is put is voidable.

 In the context of a financial crime investigation, it would be an improper use of power if a director sought to prevent, control or influence an investigation to protect his or her own position.
 A director in this position would also have a conflict of interest, which would engage the separate duty to avoid conflicts of interest.
 The conduct would also likely breach the duty to promote the success of the company.
 Investigators must always be alive to the risk of conflicts of interest within the investigation team and in the reporting line.